List of Edens Zero characters

-Some of the main characters of Edens Zero, who comprise the crew of the titular spaceship.
+Some of the main characters of Edens Zero, who constitute the crew of the titular spaceship.
 Clockwise from bottom-center: Shiki, Witch (bottom-left), Homura (front), Hermit (background), Happy, Rebecca, Pino, Sister, Weisz, and Mosco.

 The main characters of Edens Zero depicted as three years older in the manga's second half.
 Clockwise from center: Shiki, Homura, Laguna, Mosco, Pino, Sister, Jinn, Kleene, Rebecca, Connor, Hermit, Weisz, and Happy.

 The Edens Zero manga series features an extensive cast of characters created by Hiro Mashima.
 The story is set in a fictional universe called the Grand Shiki Cosmos (四季大宇宙, Shiki Daiuchū), which comprises multiple planetary systems called "cosmoses" that the protagonists navigate using the titular starship.
 The characters consist mainly of humans, robots, and aliens, the majority of which inhabit the "Sakura Cosmos".

-Described as a "space fantasy" series by Mashima, Edens Zero depicts several characters that use a magic-like technique called Ether Gear (エーテルギア, Ēteru Gia) to harness their bodies' Ether – a magical power source – like the machines of their universe.
+Described as a "space fantasy" series by Mashima, Edens Zero depicts several characters that use a magic-like technique called Ether Gear (エーテルギア, Ēteru Gia) to harness their bodies' Ether—a magical power source—like the machines of their universe.
 Other characters include B-Cubers (B・キューバー, Bī Kyūbā), which are users of an online video platform based on YouTube, and cyborgs, alternatively called O-Tech (Ō Tekku) in the series.
-Multiple iterations of the same characters from alternate histories also feature prominently throughout the story, particularly those created by a time-devouring space monster called the Chronophage, and others who inhabit numbered parallel universes across the multiverse.
+Multiple iterations of the same characters from alternate histories also feature prominently throughout the story, particularly those created by a time-devouring space monster called the Chronophage, and others who inhabit parallel universes across the multiverse.

 Critics and readers have compared the characters' designs and attributes to those from Mashima's earlier series Fairy Tail, some of which they noted were intentionally derivative.